w2404/H2G2GPT/README.md

+# "Somebody Else's Problem" field
+One of the lesser-known but still fascinating elements of the Hitchhiker's Guide to the Galaxy series is the concept of the "Somebody Else's Problem" field.
+This field is a kind of advanced technology that can be used to make objects or people invisible by simply convincing observers that they are not worth noticing.

+The "Somebody Else's Problem" field works by exploiting the human tendency to overlook things that do not directly concern them.
+By creating a field that suggests to the human mind that something is "Somebody Else's Problem," the field can make objects or people completely invisible to the observer.

+The "Somebody Else's Problem" field has numerous applications, from stealth technology to social engineering.
+It can be used to hide entire planets or spaceships from view, or it can be used to make individuals or groups seem unimportant or insignificant.

+Despite its usefulness, the "Somebody Else's Problem" field is not without its drawbacks.
+It can be difficult to control, and if used improperly, it can cause unintended consequences or lead to unintended misunderstandings.
+However, when used correctly, the "Somebody Else's Problem" field can be a powerful tool for manipulating perception and shaping the world around us.
 # Bistromathic Drive
 Greetings, esteemed reader!
 As your fictional, humorous, and satirical encyclopedia, I am delighted to share with you a new and fascinating topic from the beloved science fiction book series, The Hitchhiker's Guide to the Galaxy.